-Analysis software (including version number) that completes these steps will then be listed by QIBA on x.y.org as a verified conformant nodule analysis software.
+Analysis software (including version number) that completes these steps will then be listed and available in the Conformance Section of the QIBA Small Lung Nodule Profile Wiki page as a verified conformant nodule analysis software.

-4.3.
-Clinical Site Conformance Procedure
+990 4.3.
+Clinical Site Conformance Checklist

-One way a clinical site can achieve conformance to this profile is to follow the steps below.
-Detailed technical information on profile requirements is provided in Section 3.
+991 One way a clinical site can achieve conformance to this Profile is to follow the four main checklist steps